 - if new, replace an existing organization or an amalgamation of existing organizations

-Regional First Nation organizations can also manage partnership funding or coordinate partnership initiatives for independent, non-member First Nations if these independent First Nations agree to such an arrangement.
+Regional First Nations organizations can also manage partnership funding or coordinate partnership initiatives for independent, non-member First Nations if these independent First Nations agree to such an arrangement.
 Organizations will be required to provide a signed written statement from each non-member First Nation saying that they agree to have EPP funding administered and managed by the organization on their behalf.

-Regional First Nation organizations cannot act only as a flow-through to member or non-member organizations under this program.
+Regional First Nations organizations cannot act only as a flow-through to member or non-member organizations under this program.
 They cannot issue calls for proposals to member or non-member organizations for activities funded through this program.

 First Nations organizations including:

 - band councils

 - organizations designated by a band council

 - First Nations regional management organizations who currently undertake, as a key function, elementary and secondary support for a defined group of band-operated schools